blue-luke/ckad-exercises/g.state.md

 </details>

 ### Create a busybox pod with 'sleep 3600' as arguments.
 Copy '/etc/passwd' from the pod to your local folder

+I can manually copy-paste.
+But I'm not sure this works in all terminals Use -- COMMAND
+Use --restart=Never
+Didn't know how to copy from a pod to local: kubectl cp busybox:/etc/passwd ./files/33.txt

 <details><summary>show</summary>
 <p>